Last Updated on

 How to Write Korean Letters

 Just like our ABCs, Hangul also has a letter order (stroke order).
 While you can get by without it, taking the time to practice will help speed up your writing abilities.
+It’s also helpful to learn to write the Korean Alphabet letters if you’re going to travel to or live in Korea.

 Here is how to learn the stroke order for the ㄱ: